openshift/managed-cluster-config/README.md

 1. SRE specific, will never be part of OCP
 2. Temporary addition until made part of OCP

+## Prometheus and Alertmanager persistent storage

+Persistent storage is configured using the configmap `cluster-monitoring-config`, which is read by the cluster-monitoring-operator to generate PersistentVolumeClaims and attach them to the Prometheus and Alertmanager pods.

 ## SRE Authorization

 Instead of SRE having `cluster-admin` a new ClusterRole is created with some permissions removed.
 The ClusterRole can be regenerated in the `generate/sre-authorization` directory.